vashu-kashyap/A-clipboard-landing-page/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
-- Sass preprocessor
+- Scss preprocessor

 ### What I learned

 "In this project, I had the opportunity to create a landing page using a combination of HTML, CSS, Sass, Flexbox, and Grid.
 One of the main skills I developed was the effective use of Sass, particularly leveraging its power mixins, nesting, variables, and parameters.
 By utilizing mixins, I was able to streamline my code and reuse common styles throughout the project.
 The nesting feature of Sass allowed me to write more organized and readable styles by nesting selectors within one another.
-Moreover, I grasped the concept of variables, which enabled me to define reusable values for colors, font sizes, and other properties.
+Moreover, I grasped the concept of variables, which enabled me to define reusable values for colours, font sizes, and other properties.
 With the use of parameters, I could customize the behavior of my mixins based on specific needs.
-Overall, this project helped me gain a deeper understanding of front-end web development techniques and improved my ability to create responsive and visually appealing landing pages."
+Overall, this project helped me better understand front-end web development techniques and improved my ability to create responsive and visually appealing landing pages."

 ```css
 @mixin myFlex($align-item, $flex-direction) {